rust-lang/rust-by-example/examples/trait/derive/input.md

 the `#[derive]` [attribute][attribute].
 These traits can still be manually implemented if a more complex behavior is required.

-{derive.play}

-This is a list of the "derivable" traits:
+The following is a list of the "derivable" traits:
 * Comparison traits:
   [`Eq`][eq],
   [`PartialEq`][partial-eq],